-“In the stomach of a blue whale 30 kilos of plastic have been found: How much would that be if a person swallows just as much in relation to their own body weight?”
-With this question, Tom Crawford from Oxford began his guest lecture at Hebel-Gymnasium.
-The students calculated that there would be six (empty) plastic shopping bags in the human stomach.
-Very impressive were also the other results, which were developed in the course of the highly entertaining presentation.
+“30kg of plastic has been found in a blue whale’s stomach: how much would that be if a person swallowed just as much proportional to their own bodyweight?”
+Tom Crawford from Oxford began his guest lecture at Hebel-Gymnasium with this question.
+The students calculated that you’d find six (empty) plastic shopping bags in a human stomach.
+The other results worked out over the course of the entertaining presentation were also very impressive.

-Tom Crawford has not only rock music as a hobby, but he also looks like a rock star with his tattoos and piercing – but his tattoos have to do with math: Since, for example, the decimal places of “e” (Euler number) wind around the arm or the number pi has been encrypted as an infinite series.
-On his Youtube channel “Tom rocks math” he presents science in a fun way – the clothes shreds sometimes fly during the striptease: “I want to show that math is not always only downright serious, but fun.”
+Tom Crawford doesn’t just have rock music as a hobby, rather with his tattoos and piercings, he looks like a rockstar too – though his tattoos are all to do with maths: since for example, the decimal places of “e” (Euler’s number) wind around his arm, the number pi is also encoded in an infinite series.
+On his YouTube channel “Tom rocks maths”, he presents science in an entertaining way – sometimes even pieces of clothing fly off during stripteases: “I want to show that maths isn’t always just super serious but it can also be fun.”

-The mathematics lecturer is currently in Heidelberg as part of the Heidelberg Laureate Forum.
-This is where the best math and computer scientists in the world meet up with junior researchers and journalists.
-At the invitation of mathematics teacher Birgit Schillinger Crawford came to Schwetzingen.
-He had brought exciting questions.
-The common thread was Tom’s favorite number pi, which is used in so many formulas.
-How many table tennis balls are needed to lift the sunken Titanic off the ground?
-What factors are involved when a football player cuts a ball so that it flies past the wall in the arch in the arch?
+The mathematics lecturer is currently part of the Heidelberg Laureate Forum in Heidelberg.
+This is where the best maths and computer scientists in the world are meeting up with junior researchers and journalists.
+Crawford came to Schwetzingen at the invitation of maths teacher Birgit Schillinger.
+He brought along some exciting questions.
+The common theme was Tom’s favourite number, pi, which is used in so many formulas.
+How many ping pong balls are needed to lift the sunken Titanic off the ground?
+Which factors are involved when a footballer bends a ball so that it flies in an arc past the wall into the goal?
 When calculating the trajectory, several physical variables play a role.
 But how?
-Crawford was studying mathematics.
-His doctoral thesis was on fluid mechanics: What paths does a river take when it flows into a sea?
-The findings help to understand the pollution of the oceans and possibly stop it.
+Crawford studied the mathematics behind it.
+His doctoral thesis was on fluid mechanics: What path does a river take when it flows into the sea?
+The findings help us to understand sea pollution and possibly help to stop it.

-In the end, the Hebelians make platonic bodies, of which, surprisingly, there are only five.
+At the end, the Hebelians made Platonic solids, of which, amazingly, there are only five.
 Strange?
-No, Tom explains the number with the sum of angles at the corners – all very logical!
-Finally, a student question, which has impressed Tom the most in mathematics: “It is terrific, as follows from the Maxwell equations, which deal first with electricity and magnetism, only with the help of mathematics, the wave property of the light.
-Math is just awesome!”
+No, Tom explains this number by the sum of the angles at the corners – all very logical!
+Finally a student’s question, which example in mathematics has impressed Tom the most: “It is terrific how the wave characteristic of light follows from Maxwell’s equations, which deal with electricity and magnetism, with only the help of mathematics.
+Maths is just awesome!”

 The original article in Schwetzingen can be found here.